 Why Rhino Camp, Uganda?

-Rhino Camp provides insight into the centrality of agriculture in rural Uganda, and the profound impact that climate change is having on communities in this part of the world.
-Key issues raised by participant photographers were: significant changes in weather patterns driven by climate change, the lack of equipment and inputs such as fertilisers to help improve yields, negative impacts of gender roles and deforestation.
+Rhino Camp provides insight into the centrality of agriculture in rural Uganda, and the profound impact that climate change is having on agricultural communities in this part of the world.
+Key issues raised by participant photographers were: significant changes in weather patterns driven by climate change, the informal and formal community networks, negative impacts of gender roles and deforestation.